Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Results and discussion

-Notably, the mean brightness temperature of atypical repeating bursts ($2.62 \times 10^{37}$ K) is slightly lower than that of typical repeaters ($1.08 \times 10^{38}$ K).
-This combination of higher energy yet lower brightness temperature may indicate a reduced radiative coherence efficiency in the atypical bursting mode relative to the typical narrowband repeating mode.
-In addition, although the AD test yields a $p$-value of 0.046 for the redshift distributions-formally below the 0.05 threshold-the overall difference remains marginal.

-Taken together, the presence of atypical repeating bursts indicates that repeating FRB sources do not operate under a single, fixed radiative mode.
-These atypical events exhibit observational properties-such as bandwidth, energy scale, and temporal structure-that closely resemble those of apparently non-repeating bursts,thereby obscuring their repeating nature at the level of individual bursts.
-This suggests that some repeating sources may temporarily enter a radiative state characterized by higher energies and broader bandwidths, leading to an overlap with non-repeating bursts in the observed parameter space.
-Such behavior blurs the traditional phenomenological distinction between repeating and non-repeating FRBs, implying that the two populations may not be fundamentally distinct in their emission physics, but instead share similar underlying mechanisms that differ primarily in activity level, energy-release behavior, or occurrence rate.
+Taken together, the presence of atypical repeating bursts indicates that repeating FRB sources do not operate within a single radiative mode.
+These atypical events exhibit observational properties--such as broader bandwidths, higher energy scales, and shorter durations--that closely resemble those of apparently nonrepeating bursts.
+This phenomenological similarity suggests that at least some repeating sources can transiently access geometric conditions and radiative states comparable to those of nonrepeaters, leading to substantial overlap in the observed parameter space.
+Such behavior challenges a strict dichotomy between repeating and nonrepeating FRBs and instead favors a scenario in which the two populations may share similar underlying emission physics.

-It should be emphasized that the current sample of repeating sources remains limited, making it difficult to determine whether atypical repeating bursts correspond to a specific source state or merely reflect transitions between emission modes.
-Future observations of a larger population of repeating sources will allow for more robust and detailed tests of these differences and their underlying physical origins.
+It should be emphasized that the current sample of repeating sources remains limited.
+Future observations of a larger population of repeaters will enable more robust and detailed tests of the observed differences and their underlying physical origins.